-Once we recognize that charis is simply favor, then when it concerns salvation it’s about God favoring His people above all other people.
+Once we recognize that charis is simply favor, then in the context of salvation, it’s about God favoring His people above all other people.
 Recorded in Acts chapter 13 is the time when Paul and Barnabas went into the synagogue in Antioch of Pisidia and taught the Jews forgiveness of sins through the death, burial, and resurrection of Jesus Christ.
 These Jews then had to embrace this truth to continue as one of God’s favored people, “Now when the congregation was broken up, many of the Jews and religious proselytes followed Paul and Barnabas: who, speaking to them, persuaded them to continue in the grace [favor] of God” (Act 13:43).
-After they were no longer ignorant of the truth about Jesus Christ, they were required to embrace this truth in order to continue being favored by God as His chosen people.

-This is what John meant by, “And of his fulness have all we received, and grace [favor] for grace [favor].
+God’s favor is what John meant by, “And of his fulness have all we received, and grace [favor] for grace [favor].
 For the law was given by Moses, but grace [favor] and truth came by Jesus Christ.”
 (Jhn 1:16-17).
 Other translations have, “grace [favor] upon grace [favor]” (DBY), “grace [favor] in place of grace [favor] already given” (NIV), “grace [favor] over-against grace [favor]” (YLT).
-The Law of Moses didn’t bring God’s favor—Jesus Christ did.
-God’s chosen people were favored under the Old Covenant yet had to receive Jesus of Nazareth as their Messiah under the New Covenant for favor in place of favor already given.
+The Law of Moses itself didn’t bring God’s favor—Jesus Christ did.
+God’s chosen people were favored under the Old Covenant.
+However, those alive when the Messiah came had to receive Him for favor in place of favor already given.
 Rejecting God’s own Son would be rejecting His favor and no longer being favored as one of His people.

-When writing to the Galatians, Paul expressed that the Jews are rejecting God’s favor if righteousness comes by the law, “I do not frustrate the grace [favor] of God: for if righteousness come by the law, then Christ is dead in vain” (Gal 2:21).
-The Greek atheteo translated as “frustrate” is rendered several other places in the New Testament as “reject” or “despise.”
+When writing to the Galatians, Paul expressed that the Jews are rejecting God’s favor if righteousness comes by the law, “I do not frustrate [atheteō 114] the grace [favor] of God: for if righteousness come by the law, then Christ is dead in vain” (Gal 2:21).
+The Greek atheteō translated as “frustrate” is rendered several other places in the New Testament as “reject” or “despise.”
 He wrote later, “Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace [favor]” (Gal 5:4).
 We could say the last phrase as “fallen out of favor.”
-His point was that God’s people the Jews were being favored by God but for them to now seek righteousness or justification through the law instead of through Christ would reject God’s favor and fall from being favored.
+His point was that Gentiles were now being favored by God as His people, but if they became circumcised with the intent of placing themselves under the Old Covenant, they would be rejecting God’s favor.

 God’s only begotten Son was seen figuratively and prophetically in Adam, while His chosen people the ekklesia (church, assembly, congregation) were seen in Adam’s wife taken out of him, “And Adam said, This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man.
 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”
 (Gen 2:23-24).
 Paul quoted from this passage and said it was a mystery that foretold of Christ and the church, “For this cause shall a man leave his father and mother, and shall be joined unto his wife, and they two shall be one flesh.
 This is a great mystery: but I speak concerning Christ and the church [ekklesia 1577].”
 (Eph 5:31-32).
 This is what he meant by, “he hath chosen us in him before the foundation of the world” (Eph 1:4).